Permit to Construct or Modify a Water Supply or Wastewater Treatment System

 - A permit is not required from the Department for the establishment of a semi-public water supply system, although such systems are still required to be registered with the department and to meet other requirements under the regulations or imposed by other regulatory agencies.

-How do I get a “Permit to Construct”?
+How do I obtain a “Permit to Construct”?

 With the exception of the small projects mentioned above, prior to the construction or modification of water and wastewater systems, the owners are required to hire an engineer licensed to practice in Prince Edward Island to complete and submit a design package to the Department for approval.